Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Experimental Evaluation

 \subsection{Research Questions}

-Our approach aims to support code reviews by predicting vulnerable components in a new release based on the information learned from previous (historical) data, i.e., the previous project release.
-Therefore, our first research question regards the prediction performance of our technique.
-We evaluate this by training on all available vulnerabilities of one release and testing on the next release (for all available version pairs).
+\our aims to support code reviews by predicting vulnerable components in new releases, based on the information learned from previous (historical) data, i.e., the previous project release.
+Therefore, our first research question regards the prediction ability of \our.
+We measure the prediction ability of \our to correctly predict vulnerable and non-vulnerable components.
+We do so with the help of classification assessment metrics, i.e., Precision, Recall, F-1, and MCC.
+We evaluate this by training on all available vulnerabilities of one release and testing on the next release, for all available release pairs.
 Thus, we ask: